-FLECTRICAL INTERFERENCE
+ELECTRICAL INTERFERENCE

 Electrical Interference can be caused by power lines, appliances, computer equipment, cell phones, fluorescent and vapor type lamps, household light dimmers, other nearby metal detectors, electric fences, radio transmitters, and electrical storms.
-If you get abnormal noise while holding the searchcoil motionless in the air, the cause is either electrical interference or internal circuit noise.
-If it is electrical interference, by walking around with the metal detector, you can often follow the signal and track it back to the offending device; simply turn the device off, or come back at another time when it may be off.
+If you get abnormal noise while holding the searchcoil motionless in the air, the cause is electrical interference or internal circuit noise.
+By walking around with the metal detector, you can often follow the signal and track it back to the offending device; simply turn the device off, or come back at another time when it may be off.
 If the interference is from power lines, you might try another time of day.
 Interference on power lines is usually caused by something connected to them which may be idle in the evenings or on weekends.
 If the interference is from a communications or broadcast transmitting antenna, reducing the sensitivity is usually your only recourse.